SatelliteShorelines/CoastSeg/docs/How-to-Download-Tide-Model-updated.md

 1. Your account may not be verified yet, which means you can't download the model
 2. Occasionally the AVISO server goes down.
 Wait a few hours and try again and see if its working.

-### Troubleshooting

-If you are running coastseg on a secure network you may need to make the following modifications to your `.condarc` file.

-1. If you get an error message similar to `CondaValueError: You have chosen a non-default solver backend(libmamba) but it was not recongized`
-   - Solution: comment out the line in the .condarc file `solve:libmamba`
-2. You may also need to modify the `ssl_verify` to either True or False depending on your network security.
-   - Always switch `ssl_verify` to True if you ever set it it to False for debugging purposes.

 # How to Perform Tide Correction

-⚠️ You must have downloaded the FES2014 and/or FES2022 tide model before attempting to correct tides
+⚠️ You must have downloaded the FES2022 and/or FES2014 tide model before attempting to correct tides

 ## ⚠️ Important: Read Before Using Tide Correction Button